 - 7.7 The Authority offers retirement pensions to its staff under a statutory scheme and also makes contributions on their behalf.
 Although the pension benefits are not payable until employees retire, the Authority has a commitment to make the payments and must account for them in the year in which the future entitlements are earned.
-This commitment is compared with the pension fund assets (investments) and the net amount is included in the accounts as an asset or liability. - 7.8 At 31 March 2020, the Authority's net pension liability was £34.2m (31 March 2019: £33.5m).
+This commitment is compared with the pension fund assets (investments) and the net amount is included in the accounts as an asset or liability. - 7.8 At 31 March 2021, the Authority's net pension liability was £37.9m (31 March 2020: £34.2m).
 Although this sum has a significant impact on the net assets of the Authority, as shown in its Balance Sheet, the deficit will be addressed by increased contributions to the scheme in future years.
-These increased contributions have been reflected in the Authority's Medium Term Plan. - 7.9 Underpinning the £0.763m increase in the net pension liability during 2019-20 is: - a £2.95m decrease in the defined benefit liability, including experience losses and actuarial gains associated with changes to the financial and demographic assumptions used to calculate the defined benefit liability, of £5.38m, interest and current service costs of £4.68m, past service costs of £1.34m and benefits paid of £4.03m. - a decrease in the carrying value of the Authority's share of scheme assets of £3.71m reflecting: - an increase of £3.34m relating to net interest on plan assets of £1.92m and contributions of £1.42m - re-measurement losses of £2.98m, reflecting the a difference between the actual investment return on plan assets and the interest rate used to calculate the net interest cost included in the CIES together with changes resulting from the review of the Authority's allocation of assets as part of the 2019 actuarial valuation - benefits paid out and administration costs of £4.07m.
+These increased contributions have been reflected in the Authority's Medium Term Financial Plan. - 7.9 Underpinning the £3.67m increase in the net pension liability during 2020-21 is: - a £17.160m increase in the defined benefit liability, including experience losses and actuarial gains associated with changes to the financial and demographic assumptions used to calculate the defined benefit liability of £15.84m, interest and current service costs of £4.59m and benefits paid of £3.66m. - an increase of £13.49m in the carrying value of the Authority's share of scheme assets reflecting: - an increase of £4.05m relating to net interest on plan assets of £1.84m and contributions of £2.21m - re-measurement gains of £13.15m, reflecting the a difference between the actual investment return on plan assets and the interest rate used to calculate the net interest cost included in the CIES, less - benefits paid out and administration costs of £3.71m.